FabioBachi/2020-onboarding-project/README.md

 #### Building for production

-When testing the Backbone application, you will need to first build the React component as an AMD module.
-For that, simply run:
+When testing the Backbone application, you will first need to build the React component as an AMD module.
+To do that, simply run:

 ```sh
 $ yarn build